Chauke

 Chauke (also known as Chau or Chaoke, Chouke) is a town of Malwa in the Bathinda district of Punjab state, India.
 It comes under the Maur Mandi assembly constituency.
-It shares its boundaries with Bathinda district, Punjab and Barnala districts of Punjab.
+It shares its boundaries with the Bathinda and Barnala districts of Punjab.

 Location

 Chauke is located approximately 15 kilometres from both Maur Mandi and Rampura Phul, and 7 kilometers from Mandi Kalan.
 Other cities central to Chauke are Tapa Mandi as well as Mansa.
 It is located approximately 8 kilometers from Mansa-Barnala main road.

 Population

 Chauke's population is approximately 12000 with voting population of 7386(according to voter list of January 2017), making it one of the Biggest village of the constituency Maur Mandi.